Nan1t/NanoLimbo/README.md

 4. The server will create `settings.yml` file.
 It's a server configuration.
 5. Configure it as you want and restart server.

-I recommend you set parameter `debugLevel` to `0` when you finish test server and run it into production.
+I recommend you to set parameter `debugLevel` to `0` when you finish testing server and run it into production.
 This will disable some useless for production information in the console.

 ### Contributing